klookingbill/flow-reliability-computation/README.md

 The collaboration of Molly Patterson, Teagan Andrews, Victoria Delgado, Manthan, Shah, and Katelyn Lookingbill ensured the completion of the second sprint of the final project for CS:2820.

 Teagan Andrews and Katelyn Lookingbill used pair programming techniques to implement the ReliabilityVisualization class.
+Victoria Delgado and Molly Patterson developed JUnit test cases for the newly implemented methods in ReliabilityVisualization class.
+Manthan Shah wrote JavaDoc comments for all attributes, methods, and constructors for ReliabilityVisualization.

 # Sprint1